-We are a medical device company and a leader in developing, manufacturing and selling innovative cardiac surgical ablation systems designed to create precise lesions, or scars, in cardiac, or heart, tissue.
+We are a medical device company and a leader in developing, manufacturing and selling innovative cardiac surgical ablation systems designed to create precise lesions, or scars, in cardiac, or heart, tissue and devices designed to exclude the left atrial appendage.
 We have three primary product lines.
-Our primary product line, which accounts for a majority of our revenues, is our Isolator® Synergy bipolar ablation clamp system, or Isolator system, and related radiofrequency ablation devices.
-Additionally, we offer a cryoablation product line, which features reusable and disposable cryoablation devices.
+Our primary product line, which accounts for a majority of our revenue, is our Isolator® Synergy bipolar ablation clamp system, or Isolator system, and related radiofrequency, or RF, ablation devices.
+Additionally, we offer a cryoablation product line, which features reusable and disposable cryoablation probes.
 During the fourth quarter of 2009 we initiated a European launch of our AtriClipTM Gillinov-Cosgrove Left Atrial Appendage System, or AtriClip system, which is designed to safely and effectively exclude the left atrial appendage.
+During June 2010, we received FDA clearance and commercially released the AtriClip system in the United States.

-Cardiothoracic surgeons have adopted our Isolator system to treat atrial fibrillation ("AF"), in an estimated 70,000 patients since January 2003 and we believe that we are currently the market leader in the surgical treatment of AF.
+Cardiothoracic surgeons have adopted our Isolator system to treat atrial fibrillation, or AF, in an estimated 70,000 patients since January 2003 and we believe that we are currently the market leader in the surgical treatment of AF.
 Our products are utilized by cardiothoracic surgeons in open-heart, or open, concomitant surgical procedures and also during sole-therapy minimally invasive cardiac ablation procedures.
 During an open procedure, the surgeon ablates cardiac tissue and/or treats the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve or coronary bypass.
 Medical journals have described the adoption by leading cardiothoracic surgeons of our Isolator system as a treatment alternative during open-heart surgical procedures to create lesions in cardiac tissue to block the abnormal electrical impulses that cause AF, a rapid, irregular quivering of the upper chambers of the heart.
 Additionally, leading cardiothoracic surgeons and publications in medical journals have described our Isolator system as a standard treatment alternative for AF patients who may be candidates for sole-therapy minimally invasive surgical procedures.
-To date, none of our products have been approved or cleared by the Food and Drug Administration, or FDA, for the treatment of AF.
-We anticipate that substantially all of our revenues for the foreseeable future will relate to products we currently sell or are in the process of developing, which surgeons generally use to ablate cardiac tissue for the treatment of AF or for the exclusion of the left atrial appendage.
+To date, none of our products have been approved or cleared by the Food and Drug Administration, or FDA, for the treatment of AF or stroke reduction.
+We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell or are in the process of developing, which surgeons generally use to ablate cardiac tissue for the treatment of AF or for the exclusion of the left atrial appendage.